WilliamRagstad/WilliamRagstad.github.io/content/posts/pratt-parsing-technique.md

 series = ['Parsing Techniques'] series_order = 1
-tags = ["pratt parsing", "recursive descent parsing", "top-down parsing", "operator precedence parsing"] categories = ["compilers", "parsing", "algorithms"]
+tags = ["pratt parsing", "recursive descent parsing", "top-down parsing", "operator precedence parsing"] categories = ["computer science", "compilers", "parsing", "algorithms"]
 +++
 {{< katex >}}

-One of my many hobbies is learning about language design and implementation, including the many parsing techniques[\Parsing] still used to parse expressions in modern programming languages.
+One of my many hobbies is learning about language design and implementation, including the many parsing techniques[^Parsing] still used to parse expressions in modern programming languages.
 The **Pratt parsing technique** is one such method that I like.

-This article will discuss the Pratt parsing methodology and how to use it, provide an example of the algorithm implemented in Rust, and compare it with other approaches like **precedence climbing** and **recursive descent**.
+This article will discuss the Pratt parsing methodology and how to use it, provide an example of the algorithm implemented in Rust, and compare it with other similar approaches like **precedence climbing** and **recursive descent**.

 ## Introduction

 Pratt parsing is a **top-down operator precedence parsing technique**[^OperatorPrecedenceParsing] used to parse complex expressions with operators in **context-free**[^ContextFreeLanguage] **formal grammars**[^FormalGrammar], such as programming languages.
-This technique extends **recursive descent parsing**, efficiently managing operator **precedence**[^OperatorPrecedence] and **associativity**[^Associativity].
+This technique extends **recursive descent parsing** and can be seen as a generalization of **precedence climbing**[^OperatorPrecedenceParsing].
+It efficiently manages to parse expressions with different operator **precedence**[^OperatorPrecedence] and **associativity**[^Associativity].
-**Vaughan Pratt**[^Pratt] introduced the enhanced technique in 1973.
+**Vaughan Pratt**[^Pratt] introduced the enhanced technique in his paper *"Top down operator precedence"* from 1973.[^TDOP]

 The main advantages of Pratt parsing include:

 - **Simplicity**: The Pratt parsing technique simplifies handling operators with different precedence levels and associativity rules without the need for complex parsing tables, data structures, or algorithms.